 Coasters and Trivets

 Almost every wine cork coaster and trivet tutorial can be converted from one to the other.
 It's important to cut your corks in half evenly and ensure that the edges are smooth so your pots, pans, and cups will sit flat.
 In addition to making great accessories for your own home, this is a wonderful gift option for a wedding or housewarming.

 A wide variety of picture frames will work for creating a decorated frame, bulletin board, or other wall display.
 If you find a second-hand frame that isn't in great shape, sand and refinish it or give it a coat of paint before you get ready to attach your corks.

 There are also a number of possibilities for attaching your corks.
 Simply glue the corks the long way close together or turn them on their sides and arrange them in a pattern.
 If the corks are too tall for your chosen frame (particularly if you're gluing the long way), just cut them in half.

 Bath Mats and Shoe Mats

 When I started researching this article and considering sub-topics, I never imagined that mats would be on here, particularly bath mats.
-This just goes to show that you can recycle anything into just about anything else if have patience, creativity, and determination.
+This just goes to show that you can recycle anything into just about anything else if you have patience, creativity, and determination.

 If you like the look of bamboo bath mats and want a project you can make yourself, this is a great option.
-Some tutorials involve using a non-adhesive shelf liner, such as the Duck or Plast-O-Mat brands, so that the mat stays in place on the floor while others involve filling a shadow box with corks.
+Some tutorials involve using a non-adhesive shelf liner, such as the Duck or Plast-O-Mat brands so that the mat stays in place on the floor, while others involve filling a shadow box with corks.